 Births during the pandemic

-Theoretically, the pandemic –i.e., its direct influence on morbidity, but also the impact of lockdowns and other restrictive measures imposed by governments, and the response of men and women of reproductive age to economic and social uncertainty– can affect fertility through various mechanisms.
-Shortly after the onset of the pandemic, researchers assumed that it could increase or decrease fertility rates in the short term, depending on which mechanisms would prevail.
+Theoretically, the pandemic could affect fertility through various mechanisms, including through its direct influence on morbidity, but also via the effects of lockdowns and other restrictive measures imposed by governments, and the responses of men and women of reproductive age to economic and social uncertainty.
+Shortly after its onset, researchers assumed that the pandemic could lead to either an increase or a decrease in fertility rates in the short term, depending on which of these mechanisms prevailed.

-On one side, many pathways lead to fertility reduction.
-The worsening of morbidity, affecting maternal mortality, miscarriages, fecundity, or sexual activity itself (Karimi et al. 2021; Seymen 2021) might not be extensive, but the indirect consequences of social isolation, lockdowns, stress, and uncertainty can affect the number of conceptions.
-This might happen if a) the formation of new couples decreases or non-cohabiting couples have less sexual activity due to physical distancing, or the dissolution of couples increases, and b) economic uncertainty and a harsher life-family balance make cohabiting couples decrease their fertility intentions (Aassve et al 2020).
-Besides, suspended assisted reproductive technology cycles may decrease in countries with high maternal age (Gromski et al. 2021; Somigliana et al. 2021).
+On the one hand, many pathways can lead to a decline in fertility.
+While the worsening of morbidity that affects maternal mortality, miscarriages, fecundity, or sexual activity itself (Karimi et al. 2021; Seymen 2021) might not be extensive, the indirect consequences of social isolation, lockdowns, stress, and uncertainty can affect the number of conceptions.
+Fertility may decline if a) the union formation rate decreases or the union dissolution rate increases, or non-cohabiting couples have less sexual activity due to physical distancing; and b) increasing economic uncertainty and a deterioration in work-life balance lead cohabiting couples to decrease their fertility intentions (Aassve et al 2020).
+Moreover, in countries with high maternal ages, assisted reproductive technology cycles may have been suspended during the pandemic (Gromski et al. 2021; Somigliana et al. 2021).

-On the other, the saturation of health care systems can undermine access to contraception and abortion, especially in low and middle-income countries or among low-income families in high-income countries, thus increasing fertility via unintended births (Lin et al. 2021).
-In the first months of Covid-induced isolation due to lockdowns and the fear of contagion, there was also vague speculation on a pandemic baby boom, given that couples’ daily cohabitation time was associated with more frequent sexual encounters.
+On the other hand, if the stress placed on health care systems during the pandemic reduced women’s access to contraception and abortion, especially in low- and middle-income countries, or among low-income families in high-income countries, fertility may have increased via unintended births (Lin et al. 2021).
+Additionally, in the first months of isolation due to lockdowns and the fear of contagion, there was vague speculation about a pandemic baby boom, given that cohabiting couples were spending more time together, and thus had the opportunity to have more frequent sexual encounters.
 However, this hypothesis received more media coverage than actual academic support.

-Human gestation takes on average 268 days; this lag between reproductive decisions and births prevented researchers from going beyond speculations regarding the incoming baby boom/bust until almost the end of 2020, although some alternative methods were helpful to estimate how many pregnancies were developing during the year –e.g, Google searches of birth-related items and themes (Wilde, Chen, and Lohmann 2020).
-Historical trends on previous pandemics and external shocks of similar magnitude were also helpful.
-The most obvious reference is the 1918-19 influenza pandemic, which caused fertility decline –e.g., 13% in the U.S. (Chandra et al. 2018)–, due to the disproportionately increased morbidity of people of reproductive age, but also because of the deceleration in conceptions, in a context of social isolation and fear of the virus.
+Human gestation takes, on average, 268 days.
+Thus, the lag between reproductive decisions and births prevented researchers from going beyond speculating about a Covid-19 baby boom/bust until almost the end of 2020 – although some alternative methods were used to estimate how many pregnancies were developing during the year, such as Google searches of birth-related items and themes (Wilde, Chen, and Lohmann 2020).
+Studying historical fertility trends in response to previous pandemics and external shocks of a similar magnitude was also helpful.
+The most obvious point of reference was the 1918-19 influenza pandemic, which triggered a decline in fertility – e.g., a 13% decrease in the U.S. (Chandra et al. 2018) – due to the disproportionately increased morbidity among people of reproductive age, but also due to a deceleration in conceptions in a context characterized by social isolation and fear of the virus.

-More recent historical episodes reinforced the hypothesis of the connection between perceived uncertainty and temporary fertility decline.
-Mainly, the 2008-2009 Great Recession (Tomáš Sobotka, Skirbekk, and Philipov 2011; Comolli 2021; D. Schneider 2017), a context that fostered different theories on the emotional pathways that may underlie the relationship between disasters and fertility preferences, highlighted the relevance of subjective well-being as a channel, and the central role that uncertainty and anxiety play (Comolli and Vignoli 2021; Nitsche and Lee 2021; Vignoli, Mencarini, and Alderotti 2020; Vignoli et al. 2022).
+More recent historical episodes have reinforced the hypothesis that there is a connection between perceived uncertainty and a temporary decline in fertility.
+In particular, fertility was found to have decreased following the Great Recession of 2008-2009 (Tomáš Sobotka, Skirbekk, and Philipov 2011; Comolli 2021; D. Schneider 2017).
+These experiences led to the development of different theories regarding the emotional pathways that may underlie the relationship between disasters and fertility preferences; and highlighted the relevance of subjective well-being, and especially of uncertainty and anxiety, in fertility decision-making (Comolli and Vignoli 2021; Nitsche and Lee 2021; Vignoli, Mencarini, and Alderotti 2020; Vignoli et al. 2022).